putneydm/david_site_design/src/collections/_design/aledade-responsive-redesign-system.markdown

 sequence: 2
 ---

-## Overview
+## The Project

-**I engineered and** built a Figma design system that uses tokens, auto layouts and modes to exactly mirror responsive behavior.
-The easy-to-use system of breakpoints, flexible grids, and content reflow enables a designer-to-engineer pipeline and smooth handoffs of detailed prototypes.
-Through my outreach and support efforts, design system adoption surged 1,200% in one year.
+**A new fully responsive component library** for a webapp that provides patient information to enable and support [Value Based Care](https://www.cms.gov/priorities/innovation/key-concepts/value-based-care) in medical practices.

 ## How might we ...